Bowen Lab

 Luke Bagdonas

-I’m a second year undergraduate chemistry major currently on coop in the Bowen Lab.
+I’m an undergraduate chemistry major in the Bowen Lab.
 I help assist with research focusing on how different forms of nitrogen affect the biogeochemistry and carbon cycling of salt marsh ecosystems.
 While working here I hope to expand my knowledge of environmental chemistry and gain new skills both in the field and laboratory which I don’t normally experience in my degree track.

 Former graduate students and postdocs